-Have you ever found yourself at war with an entry on your “to-do” list?
-I’ve been there, staring down a loathsome task, project or phone call that has been literally chasing me all day (or all week, for that matter).
+Have you ever found yourself at war with an entry on your “to-do” list — staring down a task, project or phone call that has been literally chasing you all day (or all week, for that matter).
 Somehow we never fully escape the impending doom.
-With time — it seems the task only begins to loom larger.
+With time it seems the task only begins to loom even larger.

-Procrastination is a problem we create for ourselves — and it’s high time we took back the reins.
+Procrastination is a problem that we create for ourselves — and it’s high time we took back the reins.